2 Thessalonians | 1 | 2:1-8 | 2:9-17 | 3 | PDF |

 Verse by Verse Commentary

-Some of Satan’s attacks are aimed at the world such as atheism.
+Some of Satan’s attacks are aimed at the world, such as atheism.
 Satan wouldn’t get very far trying to convince committed believers that there is no God.
-So for the church, he changes tactics.
-There is a chance he could convince ill-prepared or immature members of the church who don’t know any better that Jesus has already returned.
-Once he has done this, he won’t stop.
-Instead he will continue deceiving more and more such as this returned Jesus offers new revelation which contradicts the Scripture.
-The result will be a group of people which believe in Jesus in name, but in actuality their belief is very far from orthodox.
-Paul’s exhortation for them and us is to not be quickly shaken or disturbed by this.
+So, for the church, he changes tactics.
+There is a chance he could convince ill-prepared or immature church members who don’t know any better that Jesus has already returned.
+Once Satan has done this, he won’t stop.
+Instead, he will continue deceiving more and more, such as this returned Jesus offers new revelation which contradicts the Scripture.
+The result will be a group of people which believe in Jesus in name, but in actuality, their belief is very far from orthodox.
+Paul’s exhortation for them and us is not to be quickly shaken or disturbed by this.
 In other words, be steadfast.

-You have to learn like the believers in Acts 17:11 to study it on your own and often ask yourselves the question “does the Bible say that?”
-Even if you didn’t read through all the Bible yet you can still ask the Bible teacher to show you from the Bible his source for his opinion.
-If you hear things that are questionable, don’t make a judgment on it immediately.
-Instead go home and study the issue for yourself until you can conclude what Scripture really says.
-In the middle ages, the Catholic church did not want people to read and study the Word for themselves.
-Therefore they punished severely (including death) anyone who tried to translate the Bible into languages other than Latin or people who tried publishing it in the common languages.
+Like the believers in Acts 17:11, you have to learn to study it on your own and often ask yourselves the question, “Does the Bible say that?”
+Even if you haven’t read through all the Bible yet, you can still ask the Bible teacher to show you where, in the Bible, the source of his opinion is from.
+If you hear questionable things, don’t make a judgment on them immediately.
+Instead, go home and study the issue for yourself until you can conclude what Scripture really says.
+In the Middle Ages, the Catholic church did not want people to read and study the Word for themselves.
+Therefore, they punished severely (including death) anyone who tried to translate the Bible into languages other than Latin or people who tried publishing it in the common languages.
 This was ultimately a scheme of Satan which prevented people from being able to detect false teaching, of which there was much during that time.

 4. The apostasy must come first – Apostasy means a falling away from the truth.
-Many Christians are looking for the Antichrist, but this verse makes it clear that before the Antichrist there must be apostasy.
-Paul is saying that in those last days the church or people who once professed Christ will turn away from Scriptural truth.
-This Scriptural truth includes the essence of the gospel such as Jesus’ manhood and divinity, His virgin birth, His crucifixion and bodily resurrection three days later, the Trinity, literal six day creation, etc. Apostasy would not include the church disagreeing about issues which are a bit vague or unclear such as eschatology.
-Instead it denotes a falling away from clear Biblical teaching.
+Many Christians are looking for the Antichrist, but this verse clarifies that there must be apostasy before the Antichrist.
+Paul is saying that in those last days, the church or people who once professed Christ will turn away from Scriptural truth.
+This Scriptural truth includes the essence of the gospel, such as Jesus’ manhood and divinity, His virgin birth, His crucifixion and bodily resurrection three days later, the Trinity, literal six-day creation, etc. Apostasy would not include the church disagreeing about issues which are a bit vague or ambiguous, such as eschatology.
+Instead, it denotes a falling away from clear Biblical teaching.

-What then, are some of the signs of apostasy?
+What, then, are some of the signs of apostasy?
 Is it occurring today?
-I read an interesting article in which the author wrote a list of a number of areas where people in the church or people who claim to be Christians are falling away from the truth.
+I read an interesting article in which the author wrote a list of several areas where people in the church or people who claim to be Christians are falling away from the truth.
 You can view the list at the following link. (https://carm.org/apostasy-christian-church)

 Here are a few of the ways mentioned: